I have always had some kind of bucket list growing up.

 As we researched the cost, we thought it would be even more fun to get a bunch of friends together to take the leap of faith too.
 Safety in numbers and at least we would know all of the people in our group and get a discount.

 We were all nervously excited about our big day.
-We were given the instructions on the ground of how to lean out to hold onto the bar, phrases for when you are ready to start and how to fall.
+We were given instructions on the ground about how to lean out to hold onto the bar, phrases for when you are ready to start, and how to fall.

 Our spunky friend jumped at the chance to go first.
 She did great and gave us the confidence that it was doable.
 I wanted to go next because the longer I waited; the more my stomach was in knots.